Consensus Based Sampling: Presentation of the Method

 where $\vect{W}_t$ denotes a standard Brownian motions in $\real^d$.
 We refer to the two familes of methods as \emph{Consensus Based Sampling} (CBS) methods, parameterized by $\alpha,\beta$ with the ranges $\alpha\in[0,1)$ corresponding to \eqref{eq:mean_field_sdes} and $\alpha=1$ corresponding to \eqref{eq:mean_field_sdes2}.
 Recall that $\beta>0$.
 We will focus on two choices of $\lambda$: (i) the choice $\lambda=1$, when the method is used to minimize $f(\dummy)$, which will be referred to as CBS-O($\alpha$,$\beta$); and (ii) $\lambda=(1+\beta)^{-1}$ when the method is used for sampling the target distribution $e^{-f(\dummy)}$, which will be referred to as CBS($\alpha$,$\beta$).

+In \cref{sub:notation}, we introduce the notation used throughout the paper.
 In \cref{sec:mot} we give motivation for the mean field stochastic dynamical systems \eqref{eq:mean_field_sdes} and \eqref{eq:mean_field_sdes2}.
 In \cref{sec:properties} we describe key properties of the mean field models, and in \cref{sub:convergence_to_equilibrium}, we establish convergence to equilibrium for~\eqref{eq:mean_field_sdes} and~\eqref{eq:mean_field_sdes2} in the setting where the forward model $G$ is linear and the law of the initial condition is Gaussian. \Cref{sec:notation} introduces particle approximations to the mean field limit.